DavidMusk93/build-openssh-for-arm32/README.md

 2. my host ip is `192.168.1.101`, make sure your host and board on the same net
 3. the tunnel port is `22222`

-## Step 6: Try to Communicate with Your Board with SSH
+## Step 6: Try to Communicate with Your Board by SSH
 ```
 #login
 $ ssh root@your-board-ip -i path-to-your-public-key